 125A.
 Limitation period for prosecutions

-A prosecution for an offence against this Act or any subsidiary legislation under this Act must be commenced within 3 years after the date on which the offence was allegedly committed.
+A prosecution for an offence under this Act or any subsidiary legislation under this Act must be commenced within 3 years after the date on which the offence was allegedly committed.

 [Section 125A inserted: No. 84 of 2004 s.
-80.]
+80; amended: No. 24 of 2023 s.
+88.]

 126. Admissibility of documents in evidence